 Spring has arrived in Europe, visible by the array of multicolored flowers blooming throughout its cities.
-There’s something about spring, perhaps its the abundance of color that invoke the feeling of happiness.
+There’s something about spring, perhaps it's the abundance of color, that invokes the feeling of happiness.

-This sentiment rings true if you’ve ever come across @londogmussehust (Melene) Instagram account, featuring her cheery and colorful Copenhagen Apartment.
+This sentiment rings true if you’ve ever come across @londogmussehust's (Malene) Instagram account, featuring her cheery and colorful Copenhagen apartment.
 We discovered her home during the fall of 2020 and had to stop to admire her stunning pastel walls and colorful accent pieces.
 All of which are offset by sleek minimalist furnishings and neutral floors.

 Location: Vesterbro in Copenhagen.